Thomas F. Frist Sr.: Career

-Frist began his career as a cardiologist in the Nashville area.
 In 1968, with his son, Dr. Thomas F. Frist Jr., and Jack C. Massey, who helped Harland Sanders create the Kentucky Fried Chicken chain, he co-founded Hospital Corporation of America (HCA), the largest private operator of health care facilities in the world, taking the company public in 1969.
+Frist Sr. had started Park View Hospital in Nashville in 1961 after being frustrated by the overcrowding and lower quality care he saw in the non-for-profit hospitals, bringing together a group of 20 medical providers and four businessman to invest in the private hospital and nursing home.
+Park View became the first HCA hospital in 1968.
+And HCA later became the first on the New York Stock Exchange to reach $1 billion in revenue in its first decade as a public company.
+Frist Sr. served as chief medical officer and chairman of the board of governors from the company's creation.
 He is widely regarded as "the father of the modern for-profit hospital system" in the U.S.